minamide-group/regex-matching-analyzer/README.md

 ## Inputs
 ### Style of Regular Expressions
 - `raw`
-Write expression directly.
+Write expressions directly.
 e.g.) `^a*|b`
 - `PCRE`
-Write expression in `/.../`.
+Write expressions in `/.../`.
 Some [modifiers](#Modifiers-in-PCRE-Style) are available.
 e.g.) `/^a*|b/s`
 We support to use other characters as delimiters.